circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 - Server v2.x
 ---

-This document explains how to build Docker images for deployment elsewhere or further testing, and how to start services in a remote docker environment.
+This document explains how to build Docker images for deployment elsewhere or further testing, and how to start services in a remote Docker environment.

 * TOC
 {:toc}